Skip to primary navigation Skip to content Skip to footer

 Popular varieties

-Croquettes can feature any number of ingredients, namely meat, vegetables, and cheese.
-The most popular variety are croquetas de jamón, using savory Spanish ham.
-Some other popular croquettes include the following varieties:
+Croquettes can feature any number of ingredients, including meat, vegetables, and cheese.
+The most popular variety is croquetas de jamón, made with savory Spanish ham.
+Some other popular varieties include the following:

 • Pollo (chicken)